anjsec/WAHH/chapt - 2 (core defense mechanism).md

 Second, techniques for exploitation are constantly evolving.
 Novel methods for exploiting existing categories of vulnerabilities are unlikely to be blocked by current blacklists.
+##### NOTE Attacks that exploit the handling of NULL bytes arise in many areas
+of web application security.
+In contexts where a NULL byte acts as a string delimiter, it can be used to terminate a fi lename or a query to some backend component.
+In contexts where NULL bytes are tolerated and ignored (for example, within HTML in some browsers), arbitrary NULL bytes can be inserted within blocked expressions to defeat some blacklist-based fi lters.

+###### “Accept Known Good”
+This approach employs a whitelist containing a set of literal strings or patterns, or a set of criteria, that is known to match only benign input.
+The validation
+mechanism allows data that matches the whitelist and blocks everything else.
+In cases where this approach is feasible, it is regarded as the most effective way to handle potentially malicious input

+#### Sanitization
+This approach recognizes the need to sometimes accept data that cannot be guaranteed as safe.
+Instead of rejecting this input, the application sanitizes it in various ways to prevent it from having any adverse effects.
+Potentially malicious characters may be removed from the data, leaving only what is known to be safe, or they may be suitably encoded or “escaped” before further processing is performed.

+#### Safe Data Handling
+Many web application vulnerabilities arise because user-supplied data is processed in unsafe ways.
+Vulnerabilities often can be avoided not by validating the input itself but by ensuring that the processing that is performed on it is inherently safe.
+In some situations, safe programming methods are available that avoid common problems.

+##### Semantic Checks
+The defenses described so far all address the need to defend the application against various kinds of malformed data whose content has been crafted to interfere with the application’s processing.
+However, with some vulnerabilities the input supplied by the attacker is identical to the input that an ordinary, nonmalicious user may submit.
+What makes it malicious is the different circumstances under which it is submitted.

+##### Boundary Validation

+The idea of validating data across trust boundaries is a familiar one.
+The core security problem with web applications arises because data received from users is untrusted.
+Although input validation checks implemented on the client side may improve performance and the user’s experience, they do not provide any assurance about the data that actually reaches the server.

+  The point at which user data is fi rst received by the server-side application represents a huge trust boundary.
+At this point the application needs to take measures to defend itself against malicious input.